ScottEKendall/Setup-Your-Mac/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Submit a bug report for Setup Your Mac (after having reviewed open swiftDialog issues)
+about: Submit a bug report for Setup Your Mac (after using the snippet below and having reviewed open swiftDialog issues)
 title: ''
 labels: bug
-assignees: dan-snelson
+assignees: ''

 ---

+> Before submitting a bug report, please use the following snippet to download a fresh, time-stamped version of `Setup-Your-Mac-via-Dialog.bash` and ensure you can replicate the unexpected behavior:
+>
+> `timestamp=$( date '+%Y-%m-%d-%H%M%S' ) ; curl -o ~/Downloads/Setup-Your-Mac-via-Dialog-$timestamp.bash https://raw.githubusercontent.com/setup-your-mac/Setup-Your-Mac/main/Setup-Your-Mac-via-Dialog.bash ; sudo bash ~/Downloads/Setup-Your-Mac-via-Dialog-$timestamp.bash`
+>
-> Before submitting a **Setup Your Mac** bug report, please review the [open swiftDialog issues](https://github.com/bartreardon/swiftDialog/issues) to help determine the source of the issue.
+> Also, please review the [open swiftDialog issues](https://github.com/bartreardon/swiftDialog/issues) to help determine the source of the issue.

+---

 **Describe the bug**
 A clear, concise description of the bug.